• Skip to primary navigation

 • In the sink, place a bowl or measuring cup under a fine-mesh sieve.
 Pour the cucumber puree into the fine-mesh sieve and allow to drain until you have 1 ½ cups.
 Although you can use a cheesecloth in the fine-mesh sieve for extra straining, it's not necessary.
 If you have more than 1 ½ cups of cucumber juice, you can freeze it for another time.

-• Pour the mint simple syrup, cucumber juice, filtered water and lemon juice into a large pitch.
+• Pour the mint simple syrup, cucumber juice, filtered water and lemon juice into a large pitcher.
 Stir to combine and chill until ready to serve.
 If desired, garnish the pitcher or glasses with fresh mint sprigs, lemon slices and cucumber slices.
 Enjoy!

 Notes